Reverse salient: Technological systems and their evolution

 Technological systems may refer to a hierarchically nested structure of technological parts, whereby the system is seen as a composition of interdependent sub-systems that are themselves systems comprising further sub-systems.
-In this manned the holistic system and its properties are seen to be synthesized through the sub-systems that constitute them.
+In this manner the holistic system and its properties are seen to be synthesized through the sub-systems that constitute them.
 Technological systems may also be seen as socio-technical systems that contain both technical and social sub-systems, such as the creators and users of technology, as well as overseeing regulatory bodies.
 In both perspectives, technological systems are imputed to be goal-seeking, therefore evolving towards objectives.

 Hughes proposed that technological systems pass through certain phases during their evolution.
 The first is invention and development, owed greatly to the efforts of inventors and entrepreneurs, such as Thomas Edison in the development of the electric technological system.
 The second is the era of technological transfer from one region or society to others, for example, the dissemination of Edison's electric system from New York City to London and Berlin.
 The third phase is of growth and expansion, marked by efforts to improve the system's performance, as in output efficiency.
 By this phase the system is dependent on the satisfactory evolution of ’’all’’ its components’ performances.

 The development of technological systems is therefore reliant on reciprocated and interdependent cause and effect processes amongst social and technical components.
 It may be described as co-evolutionary, where the balanced co-evolution of system components carries significance in establishing desired system progress.
 Subsequently, a sub-system which evolves at a sufficient pace contributes positively to the collective development, while one which does not prevents the system from achieving its targeted goals.
 Hughes names these problematic sub-systems “reverse salients”.